 It is the best document comparison tool you've never tried.... till today!
 Click here to download and get your free trial.

 Need more details?
 Click here for full documentation.
-A feature list and a quick overview of usage follows below.

 Using 'Diff Doc' is as simple as copying and pasting (or loading) the files into the application, then pressing the "Show Differences" button (or F5).
 Of course, there are several options and features that need to be discussed so that you can fully leverage 'Diff Doc's capabilities.

 There are 3 main tabs within the program, " Compare Files", " Compare Options" and " Report Options".
 Each tab is discussed in detail below.

 It is within the 'Compare Files' tab that you will spend most of your time.
 There are 3 (or at most 4) editor boxes displayed.
 The top two editors are referred to as the "Original editor" and "Modified editor" (Hint: you can hide them by pressing F8).
 The text editors below are referred to as the 'Diff editor(s)'.
 It is within the Diff editor(s) that the differences between the Original and Modified editors are updated and shown by the program.